 Roger Bannister (1929 – 2018) ran the first ever sub-four minute mile whilst wearing Umbro clothing in 1954.

 Umbro began to outfit overseas international teams from 1958.
 When Brazil won the World Cup that year, they were kitted out in Umbro clothing.

 By the early 1960s Umbro was being managed by the two sons of Harold, John (1929 – 1979) and Stuart (1931 – 2005).
 In practice, John was the leading dealmaker.

 Umbro won a 25-year contract to be the sole distributor of Adidas products in Britain in 1961.
 Adidas was the largest manufacturer of soccer boots in the world, but this was its only manufacture, so there was no conflict of interest.

 Umbro kitted out 15 out of 16 teams in the 1966 World Cup Finals, the sole exception being the Soviet Union.

 Distribution of Adidas footwear and clothing had become the largest source of income for Umbro by the early 1970s.

-The England international football team switched their kit manufacturer to Admiral in 1974, who made a superior offer.
+The England international football team switched their kit manufacturer to Admiral, who had made a superior offer, in 1974.